 Customer retention is vital for every business, and implementing a loyalty scheme can be an effective way to keep customers coming back for more.
 Derek Williams, CEO of the WOW!
-Awards, explains how to create a successful scheme
+Awards, explains how to create a successful customer loyalty scheme

 This is a crazy situation!
 It's like trying to run a bath without putting the plug in the hole.
 And running the water - or attracting new customers - can be expensive.
 So you need to put the plug in and make sure you retain your customers.

-How can you actively encourage customer loyalty?
+How to encourage customer loyalty

-American marketing author Ron Zemke described customer decisions as being based on two dimensions - outcome and process.
-To achieve customer loyalty, a business has to meet the customer's expectation of outcome - does the product or service do what you said it would do?
+American marketing author Ron Zemke said customer decisions are influenced by two factors - outcome and process.
+To keep customers loyal, a business has to meet the customer's expectation of outcome - does the product or service do what you said it would do?

-The information you collect from your customer about their purchase preferences can also help you to target your marketing.
+The information you collect from your customer can also help you to target your marketing.
 For instance, someone who buys nappies on a regular basis is likely to be interested in offers relating to baby products.

-Loyalty schemes can be quick and easy to implement.
-For example, coffee shops frequently give customers a little card that gets stamped each time the customer makes a purchase.
+Loyalty schemes can be quick and easy to put in place.
+For example, coffee shops often give customers a card that gets stamped each time the customer makes a purchase.
 After eight or ten purchases the customer gets a free cup of coffee.
-Could your business do something similar?

 - Tell your employees what you're doing.
 They need to understand the reasons behind the scheme.

 - Measure your average sales and how often the customer purchases from you.
 Is the loyalty scheme making a difference?
-If it's not working then rethink it.
+If it's not working, then rethink it.

 - Recognise that customers have different needs.
 Some people may be influenced by price and would be happy to receive a discount.
 Others may be more concerned with service.

-They might like to be consulted on future changes to products and services.
+They might like to be consulted on future changes to your products and services.
 They might like to participate in a customer survey or customer forum.

 Research conducted by Bain & Co suggested that a 5% improvement in customer retention could add between 25% and 125% to the bottom line.
-Do some simple calculations to estimate the financial impact.
-If you can improve customer retention, not only are you likely to increase your sales but you may also reduce your marketing costs.
+Do some simple calculations to estimate the possible financial impact on your business.

 Derek is creator of The WOW!
 Awards, as well as an international speaker and author on customer service.
 He is the past chief executive of the Society of Consumer Affairs Professionals in Europe. ...